MySQL for Executives Part 2: The Business Value Proposition and True Costs

 January 12, 2026

 This is Part 2 of our six-part series on what executives should know about MySQL.
 In Part 1, we covered what MySQL actually is and why it matters to your business.
-Now we'll examine the business value proposition and true cost considerations.
+Now we'll examine the business value proposition and true cost considerations — the economic realities that drive informed decision-making.

 The Business Value Proposition